dashingsoft/pyarmor/.github/ISSUE_TEMPLATE/bug_report.md

 It's more readable in the issue Preview mode for the hints

 **IMPORTANT**
 Please provide the necessary information according to this template when reporting bug.
-If missing necessay information, for example, only an error message, the issue will be marked as "Invalid" and not be handled.
+If missing necessay information, the issue will be marked as "invalid" and be closed directly.

 **Hints**
 Every pyarmor command prints detail logs in the console, not only check the last error message, but also check each log to understand what pyarmor is doing.
 And `pyarmor -d subcommand ...` even prints more debug logs, it's very useful to find the problem.